MicrosoftDocs/learn/learn-pr/wwl-sci/build-overall-security-strategy-architecture/includes/8-design-technical-governance-strategies-for-traffic-filtering-segmentation.md

 #### Adopt a Zero Trust approach

 Perimeter-based networks operate on the assumption that all systems within a network can be trusted.
-But today\'s employees access their organization\'s resources from anywhere on a variety of devices and apps, which makes perimeter security controls irrelevant.
+But today's employees access their organization's resources from anywhere on a variety of devices and apps, which makes perimeter security controls irrelevant.
 Access control policies that focus only on who can access a resource are not enough.
 To master the balance between security and productivity, security admins